TylerTemp/SaintsField/README.md

 Special Note:

-1. After applied this attribute, only pure `PropertyDrawer`, or decorators from `SaintsEditor` works on this target.
+1. After applied this attribute, only pure `PropertyDrawer`, and decorators from `SaintsEditor` works on this target.
 Which means, Using third party's `PropertyDrawer` is fine, but decorator of Editor Level (e.g. Odin's `Button`, NaughtyAttributes' `Button`) will not work.
 2. IMGUI: `ELayout.Horizontal` does not work here
-3. IMGUI: `DOTweenPlay` might be a bit buggy display the playing/pause/stop status for each button.
+3. IMGUI: `DOTweenPlay` might be a bit buggy displaying the playing/pause/stop status for each function.

 ```csharp
 [Serializable]